Absolute Radio Network: Absolute Radio

 The core station, established as one of three Independent National Radio franchises, began broadcasting in April 1993.
-It has been broadcasting on AM radio since launch, and from 1999, national DAB.
+It broadcast on AM radio from launch to late January 2023, and since 1999, broadcasts on national DAB.
 Initially branded Virgin Radio, the station was renamed Absolute Radio in 2008.

 Absolute Classic Rock

 This station, playing classic rock music from the 1960s to the 1990s, was established as online back-to-back music service Virgin Classic in 2000, capitalising on the popularity of classic rock music within the general Virgin Radio schedule.
 The station was relaunched as a presenter-led service under the name Virgin Radio Classic Rock in 2004, and launched onto DAB in London (replacing Liquid).
 The station was subsequently made available on Virgin Media, Sky and, from 2008, Freesat.
 As part of the 2008 rebrand of Virgin Radio to Absolute Radio, Virgin Radio Classic Rock was renamed Absolute Classic Rock.
 The availability of Absolute Classic Rock was extended in late 2010 when the service was rolled out to a number of other DAB multiplexes, mainly in the north of England where it replaced Global Radio-owned Gold on several Bauer Media-owned DAB platforms.
 (Global later reintroduced Gold to these areas in January 2011 by withdrawing their own rival classic rock service The Arrow from MXR North East and three local multiplexes in Yorkshire, and putting Gold in its place.)